2010 New England Patriots season: Week 15: vs. Green Bay Packers

 With the win, the Patriots improved to 12–2.
 It was Brady's seventh consecutive game with at least two touchdowns without an interception, breaking Don Meredith's 1965–1966 record of six such games.
 Brady attempted 24 passes and his streak of consecutive pass attempts without an interception was extended to 292–3rd longest all-time, behind only Bernie Kosar's 308 (1990–91), and Bart Starr's 294 (1964–65).
 Brady did break the single season record also held by Kosar.
 Upon defeating the Packers on Sunday Night, every NFC team has now accumulated at least one loss at Gillette Stadium during its first nine years of existence.
 Also, for the fourth time in six games, the Patriots scored at least 31 points against a top-10 defense, winning every game.
+This was the Patriots first home victory over the Packers since 1985.